Is Employee Engagement Affecting Your Bottom Line?

 NBRI’s comprehensive approach to engagement includes multiple critical dimensions to fully understand and analyze engagement, including the cognitive and effective dimensions of engagement.

-Employee Engagement Survey Case Study
+Case Study: Employee Engagement Survey

 An international electronics manufacturer was experiencing turnover in excess of 20% when they decided to contact NBRI.
 The NBRI employee engagement survey was deployed in seven languages to the more than 10,000 employees worldwide.
-Within only eight weeks, from start to finish, the client had the results in hand that they needed.
+Within only weeks, from start to finish, the client had the results in hand that they needed.

 It was clear from NBRI’s ClearPath Analytics of the employee survey data that the organization’s management style was at the heart of the problem.
-Employees were treated as expendable, rather than valuable assets, and the trickle-down effects could be felt all the way from the president’s office to three continents around the globe.
+Employees were treated as expendable, rather than valuable assets, and the trickle-down effects could be felt all the way from the president’s office three continents around the globe.

 One year later, at the second assessment, turnover had dropped to less than 10%, and the client had saved millions of dollars in associated costs.
 Additionally, morale and productivity reached all-time highs, as evidenced by subsequent NBRI employee surveys.

-provide clients with targeted actions for reducing turnover.
+Provide clients with targeted actions for reducing turnover.

-Employee Attitude Surveys
+Employee Pulse Surveys

 Employee Satisfaction Surveys

-allow for increased productivity, job satisfaction, and loyalty by identifying the root causes of employee satisfaction and targeting these areas.
+Allow for increased productivity, job satisfaction, and loyalty by identifying the root causes of employee satisfaction and targeting these areas.

-provide feedback from members of an employee's immediate work circle, such as subordinates, peers, and supervisors, as well as self-evaluation.
+Provide feedback from members of an employee's immediate work circle, such as subordinates, peers, and supervisors, as well as self-evaluation.

 Employee Exit Interviews

-obtain valuable feedback from previous employees.
+Obtain valuable feedback from previous employees.
 They are used to reduce turnover, whether in a demographic, a particular job position, or overall.